 …It’s just such an easy meal and it checks all my boxes.
 It’s easy on my digestive system, not overly carby, nutritious, protein-packed and full of healthy omega-3 fatty acids.
 In essence, it’s a dream come true for those of us who follow a Low-FODMAP, paleo, keto, or low-carb diet.

 And for those of you who follow none of the above?
 Well it’s just a really tasty, clean meal!
-Perfect for basically anyone looking for a filling, feel-good meal.
+Perfect for basically anyone looking for a filling, feel-good lunch or dinner.

-Let’s talk vegetables.
-I saute carrots, broccoli, and spinach, but you can use any of your favorite seasonal produce.
-I also like adding zucchini, bell peppers, and sweet potatoes from time to time…get creative with your sauteed veg!
+Sauté carrots, broccoli, and spinach to desired done-ness in a skillet.
+You can use any of your favorite seasonal produce.
+I also like adding zucchini, bell peppers, and sweet potatoes from time to time…get creative with your sautéed veg!

 Meal Prep Options: